mehulparmariitr/Multi-Stream-File-Transfer-Agent/README.md

 ## Multi-Stream-File-Transfer-Agent

 * This is a multistream file transfer program written in cpp using socket interface.
-* It was written by me in Nov 2015 as a part of mini-networks project.
+* It was written in Nov 2015 as a part of mini-networks project.
 * The purpose of this program is to tranfer a file in multiple fragments (all in parallel) from one local computer to another connected over internet or intranet.
 * This project was successfully tested working on Ubuntu 14.04.
 * For better understanding checkout [Blog on this project](http://blog.manuchandel.com/2015/11/04/multistreamFileTransfer.html)